buehler/mcs-event-driven-systems/README.md

      - `shipment_id`: Unique identifier for the shipment.
      - `blocks`: List of blocks and their colors, e.g., `[true:green, false:red, true:blue]` (see the controller for the exact format).
      - `defaultTimeout` and `defaultTimeoutTwo`: ISO-8601 durations (e.g., `"PT5S"` for 5 seconds) to configure timeouts.
-     - `simulatedRobotTime`: Integer (milliseconds) to simulate robot action duration.
+     - `simulatedRobotTime`: Integer (seconds) to simulate robot action duration.
      - `failingPoint`: (Optional) String to inject an error at a specific process step (`grid`, `conveyor`, `green`, `color`, `sorting`, or `none`).

    - Example request (using `curl`):